AslerRoca/Deep-CXR-Score/README.md

 AdamW (thesis reference: adam) was used with step-decay learning-rate scheduling.
 The best initial learning rate in this study was 0.0003.

 ## Statistic
 3 classes F1 score has been chosen to evaluate the quality of prediction in lobar level which can be interpreted as follows: 0.10 - 0.50 = not good, 0.50 - 0.80 = ok, 0.80 - 0.90 = good, 0.90 - 1.00 = very good.
 To evaluate the agreement between predicted score and MRI scores in lobar level, linear weighted Cohen’s Kappa κ has been employed and can be interpreted as follows: ≤ 0 = no agreement, 0.01–0.20 = none to slight, 0.21–0.40 = fair, 0.41– 0.60 = moderate, 0.61–0.80 = substantial, and 0.81–1.00 = almost perfect agreement.
 Loss function combined cross entropy and correlation loss function has been chosen to quantify the difference between predict and target.
-The Spearman rank correlation coefficient ρ was calculated for measurements of agreement between predicted summary scores vs. MRI summary scores, and interpreted as follows: 0.10 - 0.39 = weak, 0.40 - 0.69 = moderate, 0.70 - 0.89 = strong, 0.90 - 1.00 = very strong [E28].
+The Spearman rank correlation coefficient ρ was calculated for measurements of agreement between predicted summary scores vs. MRI summary scores, and interpreted as follows: 0.10 - 0.39 = weak, 0.40 - 0.69 = moderate, 0.70 - 0.89 = strong, 0.90 - 1.00 = very strong.
 Comparison between groups was performed by Wilcoxon signed rank test.
 A P-value <0.05 was considered statistically significant considering corrections for multiple testing.
 Please note that all analyses involving the Deep-CXR-Score were performed exclusively in the test dataset.
 Analyses only among MRI scores, Chrispin–Norman scores, and pulmonary function tests were conducted in the combined validation and test cohorts.

 ## Results
 ![Comparsion of Deep-CXR-Score, MRI score and Chrispin-Norman score in patient level.](figures/figure_correlation_patientlevel.jpg)